-(b) Protected Sick Leave:
+a) Protected Sick Leave:

-- a) For full time employees who are not seasonal/temporary/extra help employees, one-half of the employee's accrued and available annual sick leave is protected and may be used for any of the purposes stated in this Policy; and - b) For seasonal/temporary/extra help employees, up to 24 hours, or three days, whichever is greater, of accrued and available sick leave each year is protected and may be used for any of the purposes stated in this Policy.
-The year is measured beginning on July 1 or the employee's anniversary of hire date, whichever is later. - (c) Sick Leave Request: To request to use sick leave if the need for leave is foreseeable, an employee must give the immediate supervisor reasonable advance written or oral notice.
+- i.
+For full time and regular part-time employees who are not seasonal/temporary/extra help employees, one-half of the employee's accrued and available annual sick leave is protected and may be used for any of the purposes stated in this Policy; and - ii.
+For seasonal/temporary/extra help employees, up to 40 hours, or five (5) days, whichever is greater, of accrued and available sick leave each year is protected and may be used for any of the purposes stated in this Policy.
+The year is measured beginning on July 1, 2015, or the employee's anniversary of hire date, whichever is later - b) Sick Leave Request: To request to use sick leave if the need for leave is foreseeable, an employee must give the immediate supervisor reasonable advance written or oral notice.
 If the need for sick leave is not foreseeable, the employee shall provide written or oral notice of the need for the leave as soon as practicable.
 If the employee is required to be absent on sick leave for more than one day, the employee must keep the immediate supervisor informed each day as to the date the employee expects to return to work and the purpose of the leave.
-Failure to request sick leave as required by this Policy without good reason, may result in the employee being treated as absent without leave. - (d) Certification: The City of Cathedral City may require that employees who are not seasonal/temporary/extra help employees, provide a physician's certification to support any absence that involves the illness of the employee or family member if the City of Cathedral City suspects that there is an abuse of sick leave by the employee.
-All employees, including [seasonal/temporary/extra help], who use paid leave to address issues related to domestic violence, sexual assault or stalking, and who cannot provide advance notice of their need for leave must provide certification of the need for leave within a reasonable time thereafter.
+Failure to request sick leave as required by this Policy without good reason, may result in the employee being treated as absent without leave. - c) Certification: The City of Cathedral City may require that employees who are not seasonal/temporary/extra help employees, provide a physician's certification to support any absence that involves the illness of the employee or family member if the City of Cathedral City suspects that there is an abuse of sick leave by the employee.
+All employees, including [seasonal/temporary/extra help], who use paid leave to address issues related to domestic violence, sexual assault or stalking, or other crimes and who cannot provide advance notice of their need for leave must provide certification of the need for leave within a reasonable time thereafter.